altermo/ultimate-autopair.nvim/README.md

 **:exclamation: Ultimate-autopair is currently in the _alpha_ stage of development.
 Some aspects may change or break, and documentation might occasionally be inaccurate.**
-# Ultimate-autopair.nvim 0.5.3
+# Ultimate-autopair.nvim 0.6.0
-Ultimate-autopair plugin aims to provide all the features that an auto-pairing plugin needs.\
+[Ultimate-autopair](https://github.com/altermo/ultimate-autopair.nvim) plugin aims to always work as you expect, while making it relatively easy to configure.\
 For development version, check out [development](https://github.com/altermo/ultimate-autopair.nvim/tree/development)\
-Requires neovim 0.8 (recomended 0.9)
+Requires neovim 0.9 (for older versions of neovim, check previous versions of plugin)
 ## Installation
 Packer:
 ```lua